Pomax/are-we-flying/docs/index.md

 }
 ```

-There are a few utility functions here that we do need to add to our `utils.js` though:
+There are a few new utility functions here that we do need to add to our `utils.js` though:

 ```javascript
 ...